 When foraging for animal specimens and/or plant specimens we take great care to do so responsibly; following all laws.
 Anything outsourced is done so within our ethics policy.

-Our taxidermy specimens come from still born animals, small local animal shops whose animals have met an early passing and animal control as a part of wildlife management.
+Our taxidermy specimens come from still born animals, discarded scraps that will otherwise be disposed of, small local animal shops whose animals have met an early passing and animal control as a part of wildlife management.